- Home

 (ii) by June 30 annually.

-(10) A provider may not withhold a student's credits, grades, or transcripts from the student, parent, or the student's school of enrollment for any reason.
+(11) A provider may not withhold a student's credits, grades, or transcripts from the student, parent, or the student's primary school for any reason.

-(11)(a) If a provider suspends or expels a student from an online course for disciplinary reasons, the provider shall notify the student's primary LEA of enrollment by placing the student on disciplinary withdrawal.
+(12)(a) If a provider suspends or expels a student from an online course for disciplinary reasons, the provider shall notify the student's primary LEA by placing the student on disciplinary withdrawal.

-(ii) If a student, parent, or counselor fails to request reinstatement following notification under Subsection (c)(i), the provider shall formally withdraw the student within 72 hours and notify the student, parent, and primary LEA of the action.
+(ii) If a student, parent, or counselor fails to request reinstatement following notification under Subsection (c)(i), the provider shall formally withdraw the student within five school days by changing the status of the course to administrative withdrawal, which will automatically notify the student, parent, and primary LEA of the action.

-(12) If a student entitled to services under the IDEA is removed from an online program, the primary LEA shall work with the student and the student's parents to identify alternatives to provide a free and appropriate public education.
+(13) If a student entitled to services under the IDEA is removed from an online course, the primary LEA shall work with the student and the student's parents to identify alternatives to provide a free and appropriate public education.

-(c) A provider shall update the provider's course offerings annually.
+(b) A provider shall update the provider's course offerings by March 1 annually.

 (a) financial and enrollment records;